erickcastelli/HLA_genotyping/README.md

 This tutorial is suitable for whole-genome sequencing (WGS), whole-exome sequencing (WES), and amplicon sequencing.
 It has been tested with Illumina and Ion sequencing data.
 Please note that coverage is essential.
 We recommend a coverage of at least 30x for WGS, and 100x for WES and amplicons.
 Read size is also important, and you will get better results when dealing with a read size larger than 75 nucleotides.

 This procedure needs sample size.
-The minimum sample size we have tested in 150 samples.
+The minimum sample size we have tested is 150 samples.
 For a single-sample allele call, please use another method (such as HLA-LA).
 However, if you have a large sample size, this procedure is highly accurate and will provide you with SNPs (in the hg38 reference genome), haplotypes, and allele calls, and allow you to detect new variants.

 ## How to cite this pipeline
 This pipeline is described in: